Surgeon: College and School Program Options

 How to Choose a Surgery Program

 Students wanting to become surgeons will need to earn a Doctor of Medicine (M.D.).
-Medical schools are plentiful throughout the U.S. Surgery residencies and fellowships are offered at some universities and teaching hospitals.
+Applicants to a medical school program should have a solid background of various science classes.
+Upon completing medical school, students enter into a residency program that trains them in general surgery or in a subspecialty of their choosing.
+Surgery residencies and fellowships are offered at some universities and teaching hospitals.

-Most residents work 80-hour workweeks; students may want to look for programs that work with residents to create a better work-life balance.
+- Most residents work 80-hour workweeks, so students may want to look for programs that work with residents to create a better work-life balance.

 Surgeon Program Overviews